Hamza Tzortzis

-Hamza Andreas Tzortzis (Χάμζα Ανδρέας Τζώρτζης; born 1980) is a British Muslim apologist, public speaker and a researcher on Islam.
-He is a British Muslim convert of Greek descent from the village of Raveni.
+Hamza Andreas Tzortzis; born 1980) is a British Muslim public speaker and a researcher on Islam.
+He is a Muslim convert.
 He wrote The Divine Reality: God, Islam and The Mirage of Atheism.

 Early life

-Tzortzis was born in 1980 to Greek parents, with his paternal family hailing from the village of Raveni in northern Greece.
+Tzortzis was born in 1980 to Greek parents, with his family hailing from the village of Raveni in northern Greece.
 He converted to Islam in 2002.

 Career

-Tzortzis has been a guest speaker in the United Kingdom, Turkey and Australia.
-Tzortzis was involved in publishing a survey study in 2010 to gauge non-Muslims' views of Islam in the United Kingdom.
+Tzortzis has been a guest speaker in the United Kingdom, and Australia.
+Tzortzis was a senior researcher for a 2010 iERA survey of non-Muslims' views of Islam in the United Kingdom.
 In 2015 he was a finalist for Religious Advocate of the Year at the British Muslim Awards.
-Tzortzis has contributed to the BBC news programs: The Big Questions and Newsnight.
+Tzortzis has contributed to discussions on the BBC news programmes: The Big Questions and Newsnight.
 Tzortzis stepped down from his role at iERA and joined the Sapience Institute as of 2020.

 Andrew Gilligan described Tzortzis in a 2010 The Telegraph article as "a former researcher for the hardline Hittin Institute and chaired the launch event of iERA, an umbrella organisation hosting many well-known British Muslim extremists who preach opposition to democracy and hatred against homosexuals and Jews."
 Tzortzis calls this misrepresentations and lies.
 After Keele University cancelled a speech by Tzortzis, the Stoke Sentinel called him a "radical Islamic speaker ... a former member of the radical group Hizb ut-Tahrir which believes in the idea of an Islamic state ... who supports Sharia law ... [and has] also been linked to controversial comments on homosexuality and a series of other issues."
 Tzortzis said in a 2016 interview that, while he still sees homosexuality as "sinful" in the eyes of God, he condemns any violence towards the homosexual community.

-According to Metro, Tzortzis has "claimed that those who leave the Islamic faith ‘should be killed.'"
-He has since stated that he does not believe in apostasy laws, which he calls "outdated".
-Tzortzis also criticises child marriage, opposes extremism, denounces the Islamic State of Iraq and the Levant (ISIS), and tries to present a peaceful case for Islam.
+He has stated that he does not believe in apostasy laws, which he calls "outdated".
+Tzortzis also criticises child marriage, opposes extremism, denounces the Islamic State of Iraq and the Levant (ISIS).
 In 2016 India's National Investigation Agency (NIA), in a chargesheet against the Islamic State, named Tzortzis as having directly or indirectly influenced suspects accused of having links with ISIS.
-Tzortzis says that he has influenced Muslims of all persuasions and cannot be blamed for extremists latching onto his words.
 He further stated that ISIS are "spiritually diseased, sick people".